 Dropping stacks on purpose was common to adjust to the rift you were in.
 Some monster types spawn a lot of small monsters that would otherwise give you too many stacks until you reach the Rift Guardian, which you would try to kill with the procs at 150 or 500.

 You were able to get other procs while the previous ones were still going on, leading to a lot of effects going on at the same time once you released it.

 In groups, it was possible to share the stacks between party members.
 All it took was one member to run away a few screens until they were outside of range for sharing.
 After a successful release of a proc (typically done at 400 for the Meteor Shower), all other party members would drop their stacks on purpose and the one who previously ran away will rejoin them with his stack count (just below 400) to share it back to the party members through one kill, as the highest value always took precedence.
 Like this, it was possible to fine-tune the stack count and release devastating effects over and over and almost guarantee a perfect Angel spawn at 500 for the boss every single time.

-- The theme alone could carry you up to +15-20 tiers higher than normal if done right (and with the right rift).
+The theme alone could carry you up to +15-20 tiers higher than normal if managed properly in the right Rift.

 Every single class managed to clear solo Greater Rift Tier 150 as a result.